 characterized by inflammation and fibrosis.
 Disease presentation of

-nonalcoholic fatty liver disease ranges from asymptomatic disease to
+nonalcoholic fatty liver disease ranges from a disease with no symptoms to

 cirrhosis with the complication of liver failure and hepatocellular